roidelapluie/blog/content/articles/openldap-ssl.md

     from CA certificate directory /etc/openldap/cacerts.
     [...snip...]

-You can now safely use LDAPs with your own CA's.
+You can now safely use LDAPs with your own CA.